Missy Marlowe

 Melissa Anne "Missy" Marlowe (born August 25, 1971) is an American retired gymnast.
-She competed in six events at the 1988 Summer Olympics.
+She competed at the 1988 Summer Olympics.

 Marlowe, who grew up in Salt Lake City, competed for the University of Utah gymnastics team and was a five-time NCAA champion.
 She won the Honda Sports Award as the nation's top female gymnast, and the first ever Honda-Broderick Cup awarded to a gymnast as the nation's top female athlete in 1992 and in 2018 was inducted into the Pac-12 Hall of Honors.

+She was the first NCAA competitor in women's gymnastics to get a perfect 10 on all four events.

+In 2025 she was inducted into the USA Gymnastics Hall of Fame.

 Her daughter Milan Clausi competed for the University of California, Berkeley gymnastics team.